Frequently Asked Questions (FAQ)

 We have used two different types of reporting status for an indicator, which are also colour coded:

-Exploring data sources – we are still looking for a suitable data source for this indicator
+No data available: We are still looking for a suitable data source for this indicator

 Where there is additional information about the status of indicator data collection and reporting, this will be displayed at the top of the indicator page.